Sociology in Switzerland

 4.1 "Numerical" and "functional" flexibilization

-Analytically it is useful to make an initial distinction between "numerical" and "functional" flexibilization.
 Numerical flexibilization means that firms become more adaptable by loosening their contractual relations with their members.
-Following the ebbs and flows of their order book and work loads, they may adjust the size of the workforce ("atmendes Unternehmen"), switch to temporary job contracts or part-time jobs, or vary the proportions of skilled and unskilled workers (Atkinson 1985; 1987; OECD 1986; Graham 1995; OECD 1997: 131).
-Evidently, such strategies can be applied to all sectors and all company departments and, compared with the more intraorganizational (i.e. mesosociologically oriented) perspective of functional flexibilization (see below), it is better suited to accommodate macrostructural effects (of growing structural unemployment, for example).
+Following the ebbs and flows of their order books and work loads, they may adjust the size of the workforce ("atmendes Unternehmen"), switch to temporary job contracts or part-time jobs, or vary the proportions of skilled and unskilled workers (Atkinson 1985; 1987; OECD 1986; Graham 1995; OECD 1997: 131).
 Numerical flexibilization typically causes uncertainty among the workforce with regard to their future employment and promotion prospects, with the result that their willingness to acquire new skills or qualifications may decline (Smith 1997).
-Hence, it has its widest reach in societies with a low level of training and poor job security, such as the UK or the USA (Smith 1997; Pal 1995; OECD 1997: 150f).
+Hence, it has its widest reach in societies with a low level of vocational training and poor job security, such as the UK or the USA (Smith 1997; Pal 1995; OECD 1997: 150f).

-Specifically the following aspects are involved (cf. OECD 1997: 130ff):
+Specifically the following aspects are involved (cf. OECD 1997: 130ff.):

 1) Hierarchical structures become flatter, and the responsibility of each hierarchical level is increased.